This post includes affiliate links.

-HERE is a post I created explaining the stitch in pictures, but the link to the video above is more clear and in my opinion easier to understand
+HERE is a post I created explaining the stitch in pictures, but the link to the video above is clearer and in my opinion, easier to understand

-NOTE: These instructions are for a teen/adult head, but you could make it smaller or larger by just stopping earlier or extent it more.
-You can also use it as a messy bun/ponytail beanie by closing the hole temporally or permanently only a little bit.
+NOTE: These instructions are for a teen/adult head, but you could make it smaller or larger by just stopping earlier or extend it more.
+You can also use it as a messy bun/ponytail beanie by closing the hole temporarily or permanently, just a bit.
 If you don’t do it permanently, then you can always change it back and forth.
 In fact, I even use it as a neck warmer/scarf sometimes.

-In order to change the size of the giving pattern, the first thing you need to know is the head circumference of the person you are making the hat for.
-Furthermore, you will also need to know the height of hat that can be made bigger too depending on whether you want the hat to be snuggly on the top of the head or be slouchy (just add more red yarn rows to extent it).
+In order to change the size of the given pattern, the first thing you need to know is the head circumference of the person you are making the hat for.
+Furthermore, you will also need to know the height of hat that can be made bigger too depending on whether you want the hat to be snug on the top of the head or be slouchy (just add more red yarn rows to extend it).